 All self-employed workers and company directors are required to fill out a tax return, and it’s important to get your tax return right to avoid incurring penalties.

-Here, our online tax return partner TaxScouts, take us through some common tax return mistakes and how to avoid them so you can get your tax return right first time.
+Here, TaxScouts, take us through some common tax return mistakes and how to avoid them so you can get your tax return right first time.

 - To submit a self-assessment tax return you need to be registered with HMRC.
-You can register for self-assessment here or TaxScouts can do it for you.
+You can register for self-assessment here.

 - Registering with HMRC tells them you are earning untaxed income that you will need to declare through a self-assessment tax return.
 You’ll receive a Unique Taxpayer Reference (UTR) number from HMRC.
 You’ll need this to complete your tax return and it can take a month or more to arrive